UofTJoonsungPark/Group-261/README.md

 - Reward System: Boost your motivation and celebrate achievements with our built-in reward system!
 Users are applauded for completing tasks, and rewards can take the form of unlockable prizes or uplifting messages.
 The reward system adds a positive reinforcement element to task management.
-- Game (Future Plan): Customize characters, embark on unique adventures, and achieve milestones through task completion.
+- Game (Future Plan): In the future, we have exciting plans to introduce gamification to the application.
+Users will be able to personalize characters that embark on unique adventures.
+As users complete tasks and achieve milestones, their in-app characters will progress, adding a fun and engaging element to the productivity journey.
+Whether it's for work, study, or leisure, the gamification feature aims to make task completion a rewarding and enjoyable experience.

+We are committed to continuously enhancing our application, and the gamification feature is one of the exciting developments on our roadmap.
+Stay tuned for future updates that will bring even more interactive and enjoyable elements to your productivity experience.